 If you’ve found that your air conditioner is actually frozen, then you should turn it off so you won’t cause damage and your AC won’t burn out.
 Turning if off immediately will allow you to start thawing the coils.
 You can turn on the blower to help the thawing process.
 Be aware this can take up to 24 hours.
 We advise not cleaning the ice by hand as this can damage the unit.
 Once everything has thawed, remove any water around the system.
 You can then return power to your unit and test if the system works.
 You’ll be able to feel if your AC is cooling within a few minutes.
 If your home is not reaching the desired temperature then you will need to call your trusted HVAC technician to take a look at your unit.

-6 Ways to Stop Your AC Unit From Freezing
+6 Ways to Prevent Your AC Unit From Freezing

 1. It’s important to keep your evaporator coils clean because this can restrict airflow.